Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 - No shank

-It’s also worth noting that Dr. Martens can’t really be resoled.
+It’s also worth noting that it is tough to find a cobbler to resole Dr. Martens boots.
 The boots are advertised as having a Goodyear welt, but it’s not really a Goodyear welt.
-The upper is heat sewn to the sole with flame, which is cool and all, but it’s very hard to resole.
-Some cobblers specialize in resoling Dr. Martens if you’re happy to mail them your boots, but your average cobbler won’t be able to.
+The upper is heat-sewn to the sole with flame, which is cool and all, but that does make these boots very hard to resole.
+Some cobblers specialize in resoling Dr. Martens if you’re happy to mail them your boots, but your average cobbler might not be able to.

-In summary: it’s a nice soft sole, has great shock absorption, but isn’t great if you’re on your feet all day.
+In summary, this is a nice soft sole that has great shock absorption but isn’t great if you’re on your feet all day.

 [Related: The 8 Best Boot Soles You Should Know About]